asc-community/dotnet-benchmarks/BranchingTechniques/README.md

 ﻿# Branching Techniques

-This benchmark compares various types of branching that is possible inside of C#: switch statements, switch expressions, and if statements.
+This benchmark compares various types of branching that is possible inside of C#: switch statements, switch expressions, if statements, and conditional expressions.

+_Note: large conditional expressions cause a `StackOverflowException` in Roslyn and cannot be built._

 ``` ini